• Skip to primary navigation

 • Grate zucchini and a small eggplant and add it to the rice mixture for another Cretan variety of these dolmades.
 When in the season, you can also add a grated artichoke heart.

-• Do you have rice mixture leftover?
-Stuff some veggies, tomatoes, zucchini, eggplant, bell peppers with the delicious mixture.
+• Do you have leftover rice mixture?
+Stuff some veggies, tomatoes, zucchini, eggplant, and bell peppers with the delicious mixture.
 After you take out the flesh from the veggies, add it to the rice.
-You can bake the veggies with some broth and some olive oil in the oven.
+Next, you can bake the veggies with broth and olive oil in the oven.
 Check out this cooking method for gemista.

-• Want to make sure the dolmadakia is fully cooked?
+• Want to make sure dolmadakia are fully cooked?
 After 45 minutes, uncover the pot and carefully lift the plate with the help of a fork.
-Gently, take one dolma out with the fork, wait for it to cool a little, and try it.
+Take one dolma out with the fork, wait for it to cool, and try it.
 Is the rice cooked fully?
 If not, cover the rest of the dolmades with the plate and cook until the rice is soft and fully cooked.
-If needed, add a little hot water -or broth (don't overdo it with the water).
+If needed, add a little hot water -or broth (don’t overdo it with the water).

 Nutrition